Mindfulness – is it for me?

 If you’re ready to go a little deeper into developing your mindfulness, consider mindful meditation.
 To do this, sit quietly with your eyes closed and focus on your breath, or on a word or a phrase that you repeat quietly.
 If you find your mind is wandering, it doesn’t mean you’re doing anything wrong.
 It just means you have a normal human mind!
 Gently lead your thoughts back to your breathing, or to the word or phrase you’ve chosen.
 You can practise mindful meditation by yourself, or you can use an app (such as Headspace or Smiling Mind) if you want some guidance.

-What if I'm finding it hard?
+What if I'm finding mindful activities hard?

 Becoming more mindful involves training your brain, so, like most things you learn, it can take time.
 Be patient.
 Also, see below for tips on how to incorporate mindfulness into your daily routine.